Avoid your font face fauxs

 A practice to improve web font compatibility in the past was to define your font weights and styles as a new font each time.
 However, it’s for little gain and increases complexity nowadays.
 It’s easy to end up with unsightly double italics or fuzzy bold weights.

-As begin to use more and more variable fonts, this will become more of an occurrence as it can be easy to end up with the wrong weight applied.
+As variable fonts become the majority usecase for web type, I predict this will become more of an occurrence as it can be easy to end up with the wrong weight applied.

 What is faux bold or italic?